Craig Mackail-Smith: England C

 While with Dagenham & Redbridge, Mackail-Smith received his first international recognition being called up to play for the England C team, winning seven caps and scoring four goals.
 He helped England C win the 2005–06 European Challenge Trophy, scoring twice.

 Scotland

 Mackail-Smith qualified to play for Scotland through his Edinburgh-born grandmother Margaret and confirmed his interest in playing for Scotland if called up in May 2009.
 On 24 March 2011, he received his first senior international call-up from Scotland boss Craig Levein for a friendly with Brazil on 27 March.
 He made his international debut when he came on as an 87th-minute substitute for Kenny Miller.
 He scored his first international goal against Liechtenstein on 8 October in a crucial Euro 2012 qualifier, and played in the match against Spain in Alicante on 11 October, winning a penalty from which David Goodwillie scored, in a match that Spain won 3–1.
 Mackail-Smith played seven times for Scotland in total, scoring one goal.

+Coaching career

+In December 2024, Mackail-Smith joined National League side Woking as Head of Performance.